jxxcarlson/elm-compiler/README.md

 At the moment (May 20, this repo is little more than a skeleton of what we are aiming for.
 See TODO list below).

-See NOTES.md for additional details.
+See NOTES.md for additional details.m See also [RAG REPO](https://github.com/jxxcarlson/github_repo_rag/blob/ragChunker/README.md)

 ## TODO